Chinese idioms R to S

 Fleeing from a wild dog

-Fleeing in fear and panic due to unexpected visitor or situation.
+Fleeing in fear and panic due to appearance of an unexpected visitor.

 Things look strange to the unfamiliar